woernerm/fluent_anvil_copy/README.md

 You just provide the component and the name of the attribute you want to write to (similar to Python's `setattr()` function).

 #### Lists of Dictionaries (Anvil Extras MultiSelectDropdown)
-Lists of dictionaries are useful to model tables.
+Lists of dictionaries are commonly used to model tables: The list entry represent row and each dictionary entry represents a named column.
 You can translate these using the `format_table()` method.
 In the following example we are going to translate the names for units of time.
 The data structure is typical to what the [MultiSelectDropdown from the Anvil Extras package](https://anvil-extras.readthedocs.io/en/latest/guides/components/multi_select_dropdown.html)
 expects: